 11. Ask what social signal is being sent in the interaction.

-19. Ask them to agree to a safety plan.
+19. Ask them to agree to a safety plan (download a printable safety plan PDF).
 If appropriate, have them call a friend to be present.

 20. Connect and get contact information for person’s other support people.